WICG/navigation-api/README.md

 - If code in the outer frame calls `appHistory.back()`, this will take us back to O2, and thus take the joint session history back to B. This means the inner frame will be navigated from `/inner-end` to `/inner-start`, changing its current app history entry from I2 to I1.

 - If code in the inner frame calls `appHistory.back()`, this will take us back to I1, and take the joint session history back to C. (This does not impact the outer frame.)
+The rule here for choosing C, instead of B, is that it moves the joint session history the fewest number of steps necessary to make I1 active.

 - If code in either the inner frame or the outer frame calls `history.back()`, this will take the joint session history back to C, and thus update the inner frame's current app history entry from I2 to I1.
 (There is no impact on the outer frame.)